MiguelSombrero/skill-em-all/README.md

 ## TODO

-- exception handling in views
+- exception handling
-- information if specific person is available (tied into another project or not)
+- information if specific person is tied into another project
-- Add more information in My projects view:
-    - To add information about staff, you need to modify find_projects_by_owner() query in Project model
-- In Find people view, do not show 'add to project' buttons for projects user already in
+- in Find people view, do not show 'add to project' buttons for projects user already in
 - ... and lots of minor bug fixes and betterments